dime-worldbank/quarto-dime-theme/README.md

 This will copy all required stylesheets and templates to your project folder of the latest version of the template.
-You can then remove files that you don't need and edit the `.qmd` presentation.
+You can then remove files that you don't need and edit the `.qmd` presentation to fit your needs.

 ## Building the presentation:

 To build the presentation, simply run `quarto render template.qmd` from the same console or open up the `template.qmd` file and hit `CTRL/CMD + K` or the corresponding shortcut depending on your OS and text editor.
-This will generate an `html` file you will be able to present.
+This will generate an `html` file you will be able to present and share with your audience.
+Check out the [demo](https://bbieri.github.io/quartoWBtheme/) for additional ways of sharing your presentation such as PDFs.

 ## Useful Resources

-Want to go further?
+Want to go further than this template?
 Here are some great resources to get you started with Quarto.

 - [Presenting Quarto Slides Documentation](https://quarto.org/docs/presentations/revealjs/presenting.html)
 - [The Advanced Quarto/Reveal Documentation](https://quarto.org/docs/presentations/revealjs/advanced.html)